JeneLitsch/Litan/doc/language/Types.md

 # Types

+## Any

+Any represents a non specified type.

+---

 ## Null
 The null type indicates a non-existing value.
 A value of type null can be created by the `null` keyword.

 **Example**
 ```js